-Five Single Parent Estate Planning Decisions
+Five Single Parent Estate Planning Decisions & Tips

 1. Nomination of Guardian for Minor Children

-- Assume the maintenance and care of your children
+1) Assume the maintenance and care of your children

-- Report to the court on an annual basis about the guardianship status
+3) Report to the court on an annual basis about the guardianship status

-In order to be appointed as a legal guardian, the person must be at least 18-years-old and cannot have been convicted of a felony or misdemeanor.
+All appointed legal guardians must be at least 18-years-old and cannot have been convicted of a felony or misdemeanor.
 Depending on your lifestyle or medical condition, you may want to arrange for a temporary or permanent guardianship of your children.
 Additionally, some parents choose to provide their children’s other parent custody in the case of their incapacitation or death.
-However, in the event your child’s parent is not fit or able to do so, nominating a guardian of your children in your estate documents is an important aspect of single parent estate planning.
-When you die without a will, your children may end up on the custody and control of someone you may not want.
-A nominated guardian will make sure your wishes and your children’s well-being are given important consideration.
+However, in the event your child’s parent is not fit or able to accept custody, you may use your estate planning documents to nominate another guardian.

-2. Power of Attorney to Handle Finances
+2. Creating a Power of Attorney to Handle Finances

 In the event you become extremely ill or unable to handle your personal finances, a financial power of attorney will allow you to name someone you trust to handle your finances.
 More specifically, your attorney-in-fact can manage your expenses, pay your bills, make deposits and withdrawals at your local bank, and monitor your investments.
 Additionally, this individual can pay expenses for the care of your children in the event you are unable to do so.
 Contact A People’s Choice for more information about drafting a power of attorney to handle your finances.

-When drafting an estate plan, single parents may consider executing a revocable living trust to make sure the children’s financial needs are taken care of.
+When drafting an estate plan, single parents may consider executing a revocable living trust to ensure their children’s financial needs are considered.
 This estate planning tool is used to tightly control the handling of monies for the care of your children.
-A trust will also specify how the monies are used and when monies are distributed.
-You can transfer assets into your trust that will cover your children’s living expenses.
+More specifically, a trust will specify how and when the monies are used and distributed.
+Additionally, you can transfer assets into your trust to cover your children’s living expenses.
 For example, the trust can be used to pay expenses related to education, medical needs, and recreational activities.
 Also, a trust allows you to appoint a person to administer your monies according to your desires.